 Consider using an agency to help you with the process

 It’s tempting, of course, to try and save money by managing your new office search alone or using your internal team, but don’t forget you may be cutting corners if you don’t have the requisite expertise in-house to manage the complex nuances of the real estate market.
 In a busy, competitive capital city, such as London, of example, you will need to navigate many intricate factors, and a little insider intelligence can go a long way.
 A specialist agency can help to eliminate many of the frustrations that businesses might face if they otherwise use traditional searching methods to find the right location.
 With so much leased office space in London available, it can be a daunting task, sifting through all the options, and with that, a myriad of agencies all vying for your business.
 To eliminate much of the confusion and simplify the process, explore working with a company such as who will help you not just find your ideal new office location (they have access to all the available office space in London) but assist in negotiating the best deals and lease terms.
 Simplifying the project as far as possible will allow you and your staff to focus on their core jobs.

 Consider buying and sharing options

 While leasing might be your preferred method of securing your next office location, don’t forget there are other options available.
-Consulting with your accountants, you may decide that a property purchase is a better option for your business than renting, in which case you are still likely to require the help of a specialist agent to help you through that slightly more involved process.
+Consulting with your accountants, you may decide that a property purchase is a than renting, in which case you are still likely to require the help of a specialist agent to help you through that slightly more involved process.

 Going back to our example of London as a potential location for your new office; don’t discount the idea of shared space.
 There are so many shared office spaces, incubators, and co-working spaces in London and other popular business cities and districts that you may find it a more affordable option, especially if you are a small business or startup working to a tight budget.